 Reflection Video Script

-For my reflection video I would like to show you how I created my video poem and creative meme while explaining my thinking for how I went about planning and executing both projects.
+For my reflection video I would like to show you how I created my video poem and creative meme while explaining how I went about planning and executing both projects.

-To start off, I visited the website sacredpoems.com.
-I had the idea to incorporate a UNC theme into my video poem because it is a topic that everyone involved in this course can relate to.
-When thinking about my main theme I thought that a poem about unity and togetherness would make for a great theme in my video poem.
-I came across the poem “Coming Together” by Roberty Longley and I thought it was a perfect fit mainly because of its message, but also because of its convenient length to create into a video poem.
+To start, I visited the website sacredpoems.com.
+I had the idea to incorporate a UNC setting into my video poem and to link it with themes of unity and togetherness.
+I came across the poem “Coming Together” by Roberty Longley and I thought its message and length created a great fit for the video poem.

-In the creation of the video I went to YouTube and used the ApowerREC screen capturing tool to take short video clips off the internet to include in my poem.
-I chose clips that went along with my UNC theme both capturing the landscape of campus and the theme of unity in scholarship.
+The gather imagery I went to YouTube and used a screen capturing tool to collect short video clips to include in my poem.
+I chose clips that went along with my UNC focus both capturing the landscape of campus and the theme of unity in scholarship.

-Next, I placed these video clips into Adobe Rush and placed them together making edits to them so that they showed the appropriate portions of the screen ripping I wanted to include.
-I placed text from the video poem into the clips.
-I tried to make each line of the poem a specific video clip that captured the meaning of the line as well as the overall theme.
+Next, I imported these video clips into Adobe Rush and placed them together making edits to select the portions I wanted to include.
+I placed text from the video poem onto the clips.
+I tried to link each line of the poem with a specific video clip that captured the meaning of the line as well as the overall theme.

-The feedback I received from my draft submission was that the videos in my poem had some watermarks still showing and the ending was abrupt.
-To get rid of the watermarks I resized the video clips so that the watermarks were hidden in the video.
-For the ending to be smoother I went back to YouTube and got another clip that was a fade out of the scenery of campus.
+I made edits to crop and resize the video.
+To make the ending smoother I went back to YouTube and got another clip that included a fade out of the scenery of campus.
 I then cut the audio into pieces to gradually decrease the volume.
 The fade out both visually and auditorily made for a great conclusion to the video.

-Overall, the video poem project made me think about how I can take words on a page and bring them to life by incorporating audio and visual aspects.
-My biggest takeaway from the project was that I needed to have the words, audio and visuals all tie into a central them in order to produce an effective project.
+Overall, the video poem project made me think about how I can take words on a page and bring them to life by incorporating audio and visual imagery.
+I realized that I needed to have the words, audio and visuals all tie into a central them in order to produce an effective project.

 For my second project I went about creating a humorous meme.
-For my meme I wanted to tie in a human aspect with an animal aspect and that’s how I came up with a dog eating a birthday cake.
-I first needed a background image.
-I went to google images and wanted to find a large clear image of a human eating a birthday cake.
-I found that image and placed it into photoshop.
-Next, I found a picture of a dog and a birthday hat and placed them into layers.
+I wanted to combine aspects of humans with animals and that’s how I came up with a dog eating a birthday cake.
+I found a large clear image of a human eating a birthday cake and placed it into photoshop.
+Next, I found a picture of a dog and a birthday hat and placed them into separate layers.
 I used the quick selection tool to outline the shape I wanted to include.
-After that I revealed the selection and used the brush tool to create a finer outline of the layer.
+After that I revealed the selection and used the brush tool to create a finer outline of the remaining image.

-Once I had the two layers looking how I wanted them to I resized them and placed them into position.
-To finish them meme I created a caption for my photo to bring meaning to the visual.
+Once I had the two layers looking how I wanted I resized them and adjusted their position.
+To finish the meme I created a caption for my photo to add verbal meaning to the visual.